 I’m approaching this adventure with very little knowledge of writing aside from my work experience with memos, a class on composition I took in my last year of high school, and a lifetime of reading.
 The vocabulary and culture of the writing world seems very different from the land of industrial engineering, and I haven’t yet found a flowchart to success.
-I’m not going back to school for this, so what’s a girl to do?
-Use the internet and library, of course!
+I need to find some awesome resources to help me along!

-Here are some of the books, podcasts, and videos I’ve been consuming on my quest:
+Here are some of the books, podcasts, videos, and classes I’ve been consuming on my quest: